Skill

 - Injection & state: Tools write temporary keys (via

-StateDelta), and the next request processor builds the system message accordingly. - Isolation: Scripts run within a workspace boundary and only selected output files are brought back, not the script source.
+StateDelta), and request processors materialize loaded bodies/docs into the prompt (system message by default, or tool results when enabled). - Isolation: Scripts run within a workspace boundary and only selected output files are brought back, not the script source.

 Troubleshooting